-Across all asset classes, the fund has significant exposure to the U.S. with approximately 76.8% of the portfolio invested in the U.S. The next-largest exposure is 2.6% in the U.K. Taiwan rounded out the top 10, followed closely by South Korea and Hong Kong, ranked 11th and 12th, respectively.
-Chart 7 shows the top 10 total fund portfolio exposures by parent company, as a percentage of the total CalSTRS portfolio.
+Across all asset classes, the fund has significant exposure to the U.S. with approximately 76.8% of the portfolio invested in the U.S. The next largest exposure is 2.7% in Japan.
+Taiwan rounded out the top 10, followed closely by South Korea and Hong Kong, ranked 11th and 12th, respectively.
+Chart 7 shows the top 10 total fund portfolio exposures by parent company, as a percentage of the total portfolio.

 Chart 6.
-Top 10 market value exposures by country as of November 30, 2021
+Top 10 market value exposures by country as of December 31, 2021